Shazwazza/Articulate/docs/configuration.md

 In the BlogML importer, choose **Verify file** before import to see which external image hosts are allowed or blocked.
 Posts still import when a host is blocked — only the external image download is skipped.

 Full safety rules (allowlist redirects, no HTTPS→HTTP downgrade, IP pinning, loopback/private blocks, no ambient proxy/auth headers, Umbraco upload rules) live in the [Importing guide](https://github.com/Shazwazza/Articulate/wiki/Importing#external-image-import-and-trusted-hosts).

+## BlogML export

+The BlogML exporter (Articulate dashboard) only includes **published** posts.
+Drafts and unpublished content are skipped — `BlogMlExporter.AddBlogPosts` filters on `child.Published` with no toggle.
+There is no "export all" option today; a flag to include unpublished content is a possible future enhancement.

 ## Markdown editor authentication